Divock Origi

-Divock Okoth Origi (born 18 April 1995) is a Belgian professional footballer who played as a striker, most recently for club AC Milan.
-As of 8 July 2024, he is no longer part of their first team squad and in 2025 is no longer listed in the squad of Milan Futuro.
-He remains contracted to the club but no longer is a player at the club.
+Divock Okoth Origi (born 18 April 1995) is a Belgian former professional footballer who played as a striker.

 Origi began his career at Lille, and scored on his professional debut for them in 2013.
 A year and a half later, he was signed for £10 million by Premier League club Liverpool, who loaned him back to Lille for the 2014–15 Ligue 1 season.
 After struggling at Liverpool due to injuries, and spending a year on loan at VfL Wolfsburg, Origi made various crucial contributions to the club during the 2018–19 season.
-Most notably, he scored two goals, including the winning goal, in the 2019 Champions League semi-final comeback against Barcelona, as well as scoring in the final of the same Champions League season against Tottenham, resulting in Liverpool's latest Champions League trophy.
+Most notably, he scored two goals, including the winning goal, in the 2019 Champions League semi-final comeback against Barcelona.
 He was also a part of the squad that won the 2019–20 Premier League the following season, Liverpool's first league title for 30 years.
+In 2022, after winning a domestic double with Liverpool the previous season, Origi signed for AC Milan.
+He spent the 2023–24 season on loan at Nottingham Forest, and terminated his Milan contract in 2025.

 Origi made his international debut for Belgium in 2014 and was part of their team which reached the quarter-finals of the 2014 FIFA World Cup, during which he became the youngest goalscorer in Belgian World Cup history as a 19 year old.

 Early and personal life

 Origi was born in Ostend and grew up in Houthalen-Oost.
 He was born into a family of footballers: his father, Mike Origi, played for KV Oostende (at the time Divock was born) and Genk, among other Belgian clubs, as well as the Kenya national team.
 His uncle, Austin Oduor Origi, played for Gor Mahia in the Kenyan Premier League while his other uncles, Gerald and Anthony, played for Tusker.
 His cousin, Arnold Origi, is also a professional player who has been capped for the Kenyan national team as a goalkeeper.
 The Origi family is of Kenyan Luo ethnicity.
 Origi speaks four languages fluently: Swahili, English, Dutch and French.

 Origi is a Christian.
 He has said, "My religion, being a Christian, has values of working hard, staying focused on the right things that helps you in life.
-Of course you’re going to slip.
+Of course you're going to slip.
 I made mistakes.
 But those mistakes helped me and still help me these days."

 In 2021, the Divock Origi Scholarship was introduced when Origi partnered with the University of Liverpool to provide undergraduate courses to students with financial troubles.
 The scholarship covers tuition fees (£9,250 per year) as well as an annual payment of £3,000 towards living costs.
-Originally, in the 2021-22 academic year, the scholarship was offered to only two students with the prospect to increase the enrolment in the future.
+Originally, in the 2021–22 academic year, the scholarship was offered to two students with the prospect to increase the enrolment in the future.